-\item $f \in \scM(x,y)$ is an \emph{$A/\scV$-local weak equivalence} if for every $A/\scV$-local object $z \in \scM$ the morphism
+\item $f \in \scM(x,y)$ is an \emph{$A$-local weak equivalence} if for every $A$-local object $z \in \scM$ the morphism

-is a weak equivalence in $\scV$. \end{myitemize} In that case, the enriched left Bousfield localisation $L_{A/\scV}\scM$, provided it exists, is a model $\scV$-category with a left Quillen $\scV$-functor $\scM \to L_{A/\scV}\scM$ which is universal among left Quillen $\scV$-functors out of $\scM$ that send $A/\scV$-local weak equivalences to weak equivalences (cf.~\cite[Def.4.42, Def.~4.45]{Barwick:Enriched_B-Loc}).
-Note that for simplicial model categories, simplicial Bousfield localisation was already described in~\cite{Hirschhorn:MoCats}.
-In the case of $\scV = \sSet$ we will speak of local objects rather than $\sSet$-local objects, and analogously for local weak equivalences.
+is a weak equivalence in $\sSet_\rmL$. \end{myitemize} In that case, the left Bousfield localisation $L_A \scM$, provided it exists, is a large simplicial model category with a simplicial left Quillen functor $\scM \to L_A \scM$ which is universal among simplicial left Quillen functors out of $\scM$ that send $A$-local weak equivalences to weak equivalences (cf.~for instance~\cite[Def.~4.42, Def.~4.45]{Barwick:Enriched_B-Loc}).